honklin/Engineering4_Notebook/README.md

 ### Reflection

 This assignment was pretty simple, but I did figure out that the syntax for 'for' statements is for var in range (limit inclusive, other limit exclusive, interval).
 I also figured out how to run the PICOs in the repl using Ctrl+D and Ctrl+S on the code.py file.
+The code.py file needs to be opened from the CircuitPy folder once the device is connected, not from a code.py file in the documents folder.

 &nbsp;